Skip to Main Content

 Income statements

-Lenders will examine your income statement to make sure that your revenue is stable or growing rather than shrinking.
+Lenders will examine your income statement to ensure your revenue is stable or growing rather than shrinking.
 They’ll also make sure that your income is sufficient to handle payments on a new loan.

 Personal and business tax statements